AndyObtiva/connector/README.md

 ![Mac Screenshot](images/connector-mac.png)

-NOTE: this project is very new and has not had a release yet.
+NOTE: this project was created primarily for personal use and has not had a release yet.
 Feel free to inspect its code to learn more about how to get started in building a web browser with [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt).

 ## Change Log